Celine2703/Minitalk/README.md

     ./sever

-The PID of this program will be display.
+The PID of this program will be displayed.
 You can then run the client program

     ./client PID_of_server " string i want to send to the server"